haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Click Start.

+Open the jupyter notebook for finetuning.

-Choose the kernel you made above ( with the make-custom-kernel command ).
+Choose the kernel you made above ( see the make-custom-kernel command above ) in the top right.

+Evaluate the cells to fine-tune on an example dataset.